bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 Do the following:

 1. Rename the `coldata-IMPORTANT.csv` file back to `coldata.csv`.
-2. Create a new directory in the rnaseq-1day directory called `new`.
+2. Create a new directory in the rnaseq directory called `new`.
 3. Then, copy the `coldata.csv` file into `new`

 ---